MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/lama-installation.md

 * sapadmPassword: The password for the sapadm user.

-* sapadmId: The Linux User Id of the sapadm user.
+* sapadmId: The Linux User ID of the sapadm user.
 Not required for Windows.

-* sapsysGid: The Linux group id of the sapsys group.
+* sapsysGid: The Linux group ID of the sapsys group.
 Not required for Windows.

-* _artifactsLocation: The base URI where artifacts required by this template are located.
+* _artifactsLocation: The base URI, where artifacts required by this template are located.
 When the template is deployed using the accompanying scripts, a private location in the subscription will be used and this value will be automatically generated.
 Only needed if you do not deploy the template from GitHub.

 * _artifactsLocationSasToken: The sasToken required to access _artifactsLocation.
 When the template is deployed using the accompanying scripts, a sasToken will be automatically generated.
 Only needed if you do not deploy the template from GitHub.

 ### SAP HANA

-In the examples below, we assume that you install SAP HANA with system id HN1 and the SAP NetWeaver system with system id AH1.
+In the examples below, we assume that you install SAP HANA with system ID HN1 and the SAP NetWeaver system with system ID AH1.
 The virtual hostnames are hn1-db for the HANA instance, ah1-db for the HANA tenant used by the SAP NetWeaver system, ah1-ascs for the SAP NetWeaver ASCS and ah1-di-0 for the first SAP NetWeaver application server.

 #### Install SAP NetWeaver ASCS for SAP HANA